Gl4ukos/IRONCLAD_THESIS/README.md

 TODO:

     BASELINE:
-        -> print a new engine cog
-        -> print a bumper

         -> Play with speeds-PID params-Lookaheads and trajectory, get some results on the paper -> Play with values for the physical thing as well